 Time Out says

-The boys don’t fare much better: The main story arc is about an antiquated model of plane struggling to cope with obsolescence in his chosen job market.
+The boys don’t fare much better: the main story arc is about an antiquated model of plane struggling to cope with obsolescence in his chosen job market.
 It’s difficult to imagine how this parable of middle age will resonate with eight-year-olds.
-Of course, you could say the same of something like Pixar’s grumpy-old-man odyssey Up, but that was a triumph of characterization and charm over a bare-bones narrative.
-Sadly, the closest this lackluster outing comes to wittiness is making forced puns about how Dusty “kicked Aston Martin.”
+Of course, you could say the same of something like Pixar’s grumpy-old-man odyssey 'Up', but that was a triumph of characterisation and charm over a bare-bones narrative.
+Sadly, the closest this lacklustre outing comes to wittiness is making forced puns about how Dusty 'kicked Aston Martin'.
 The rockin’ MOR soundtrack also deserves special mention for Nickelback-esque services to dreariness.